kadowning1/todoList/psuedocode.md

      - will contain intial state setting
      - will render the other 3 components
     - Footer
      - Remove Button
-     - Active Button
+     - Active Button (Bootstrap Button Group)
-     - Completed Button
+     - Completed Button (Bootstrap Button Group)
+     - All Button (Bootstrap Button Group)
+     - Count number of to do
+     - Could be footer
     - Header
      - Nav Bar
+      - Enter Button - Add to todo list
+      - Text Input
     - List Section
      - input field to pass to Local Storage of To Do item